WildChargerTV/WolfHUDNameFix/docs/README.md

 ## Fork Description

-Fork of WolfHUD that both adds new links (and tweaks existing ones) to fix the names of Marshal Shields & Gabriel Santiago.
+Fork of WolfHUD that both adds new links (and tweaks existing ones) to fix the names of Marshal Shields & Gabriel Santiago, among others.

 This is an ENGLISH ONLY fix - it does not attempt to tweak anything else within WolfHUD, as I am an amateur coder at best.
 Credit given to respective creators.